datagrok-ai/public/help/datagrok/routing.md

 URL [https://public.datagrok.ai/apps/Discovery/cars/Honda](https://public.datagrok.ai/apps/Discovery/cars/Honda)
 , we will go back to the filtered table.
-You can find the source code of this application in our [public package repository](https://github.com/datagrok-ai/public/tree/master/packages/Discovery) and see how it works for yourself.
+You can find the source code of this application in our [public package repository](https://github.com/datagrok-ai/public/tree/master/packages/Discovery) and see how it works for yourself.-->

 See also: